fanren1985/CWP-Clock-Wall-Paper/README_EN.md

 </div>
 <br>
-This story dates back to before the launch of Xiaomi HyperOS.
+This story dates back to before the launch of Xiaomi HyperOS.<br><br>
 Back then I was using the Xiaomi MIX4 running one of the final MIUI versions.
-I was really fond of its **timed light/dark wallpaper switching** feature.
+I was really fond of its **timed light/dark wallpaper switching** feature.<br><br>

-At first, I thought it was a sophisticated system-level tech that reconstructed the pixels of a single image to create bright scenery for daytime and dim scenery for nighttime.
+At first, I thought it was a sophisticated system-level tech that reconstructed the pixels of a single image to create bright scenery for daytime and dim scenery for nighttime.<br><br>

-Later, when I tried to extract the built-in wallpapers with tools, I found out how it actually works: MIUI simply swaps between two photos taken at different brightness levels (with identical subjects) at the scheduled time.
+Later, when I tried to extract the built-in wallpapers with tools, I found out how it actually works: MIUI simply swaps between two photos taken at different brightness levels (with identical subjects) at the scheduled time.<br><br>
 After Xiaomi HyperOS officially rolled out, this favorite wallpaper feature disappeared completely.
-I searched far and wide online but never found a proper alternative.
+I searched far and wide online but never found a proper alternative.<br><br>

-Thanks to the rapid advancement of AI programming, I, with no professional computer background, finally decided to build this tool from scratch on my own.
+Thanks to the rapid advancement of AI programming, I, with no professional computer background, finally decided to build this tool from scratch on my own.<br><br>

-That’s how this little utility came into being:
+That’s how this little utility came into being:<br><br>
-CWP - Clock Wall Paper (Android phone xiaomi 14 ONLY) | Timed Wallpaper (Xiaomi 14 Android Phone Only).
+CWP - Clock Wall Paper (Xiaomi 14 Android Phone Only).<br><br>

 ---
 <div align="center">